isedwards/kb/win10.md

 ---

+### Preventing keyboard short-cuts from changing the keyboard language

+I seem to hit Left Alt + Shift all the time.
+The result is that the keyboard language changes (if you have multiple input methods).

+- Open setting <kbd>Windows Key</kbd> + <kbd>I</kbd>
+- Devices > Typing tab > Advanced Keyboard Settings (at the bottom)
+- Switching Input Methods > Advanced keyboard settings - shows the Text Services and Input Languages window
+- Advanced Key Settings tab > Between Input Languages > Change Key Sequences
+- Change "Switch input language" and "Switch keyboard language" to "Not assigned"

+---

 ## Windows 10 Creators Update

 A mandatory update that eats up disc space and installs some 3D paint package that I'm never going to use.
 It broke two things on my Windows machine - firstly VirtualBox (vital for almost all of my development work), fortunately upgrading from 5.16 to 5.1.22 fixed this with no new issues arising.